How should your city move – in daily life and in times of crisis?Join the conversation and help reimagine urban mobility.

 What urban mobility will make your city more liveable today and prepared to respond to future crises?

 Your contributions are private, secure, and highly valued.
-Responses will be used as part of the AntifragiCity research project and will also be shared with local stakeholders to inform discussions and decision making in Bratislava.
+Responses will be used as part of the AntifragiCity research project and will also be shared with local stakeholders to inform discussions and decision making.
 Every response helps us build a deeper understanding of urban mobility and contributes directly to the Citizens’ Forum outcomes as well as the broader AntifragiCity research efforts.